 Below are some articles, websites and more information we are sharing with each other to keep up with this topic.

 1. DNAeXplained – Roberta Estes manages over 20 surname projects and runs her company, DNAeXplained, which is focused on individual analysis of DNA results and genealogical research.
 The company’s website can be found at www.dnaexplained.com.
 She also publishes a blog at www.dna-explained.com where she posts many good articles and carries on a conversation with others interested in their DNA work.
 She publishes a newsletter that is very informative.

 2. GEDmatch – a website that provides a service allowing researchers to load their DNA results to be able to match to others interested in finding genealogical connections.
 It is free, but you need a login and password to use the site located at www.gedmatch.com

 3. Most Bang for the DNA Buck – a great article on DNA on the blog “The Legal Genealogist“.
-A MUST READ by anyone who wants to have their DNA tested by Judy G. Russell, JD, CG, CGL who is a legal expert, certified genealogist, author, lecturer and more.
+A MUST READ by anyone who wants to have their DNA tested is written by Judy G. Russell, JD, CG, CGL who is a legal expert, certified genealogist, author, lecturer and more.
 Her blog at The Legal Genealogist is very interesting and provides a broad base of great information.